choojun/choojun.github.io/index.md

 # Hello World!

-To date, my research interest is in the design and development of computational intelligence models, especially the evolutionary algorithms of evolutionary computation, and their applications.
+To date, my research interest is in the design and development of computational intelligence (https://en.wikipedia.org/wiki/Computational_intelligence) models, especially the evolutionary algorithms of evolutionary computation (https://en.wikipedia.org/wiki/Evolutionary_computation), and their applications.

 Happy reading!